 After thinking about this I decided to make a list of reasons why some fall short in fulfilling their mission and how these barriers might be overcome.

 The underlined concepts below are drawn from the book, Organizational Culture and Leadership, by Dr. Edgar Schein, with our commentary.
-Dr. Schein, an MIT professor emeritus and guest blogger on this site, is regarded by some as having written one of the more influential volumes on management.
+Dr. Schein, an MIT professor emeritus and a guest blogger on this site, is regarded by some as having written one of the more influential volumes on management.

 From our book notes, here are seven possible barriers with countermeasures for each:

 Barrier No. 1

 There is consensus on the core mission but the group does not share common goals.

 In fact, those who make up what is now called a "team" can have widely divergent views when it comes to setting goals.
 The absence of commonality comes from different backgrounds, experiences, and world views.

 Nothing new here.

 The challenge for top management is melding these unique personalities and perspectives together to achieve a common purpose.
 Sharing deeply things of value is a distinct competitive advantage.

 Barrier No. 2